December 2019 Newsletter

 Toi Ohomai industry partnership

-In 2020 Toi Ohomai Institute of Technology will establish a Graduate Diploma in New Zealand Immigration Advice (GDNZIA) industry partnership group.
+In 2020 Toi Ohomai Institute of Technology will establish a GDNZIA industry partnership group.
 The group will be made up of GDNZIA programme staff, a representative from the IAA and those working in the immigration advice industry.
 Broadly, the group will provide a forum for industry feedback and discussion of issues relating to graduate outcomes and the content and delivery of the programme.
 The group will meet once or twice a year and meetings will be held online.
 At this time Toi Ohomai is seeking expressions of interest from those in the industry who would like to join the industry partnership group.
 If you are interested in participating, please email Appley Boyd with a brief outline of why you wish to join and how you can contribute.
 Expressions of interest must be received no later than 20 December 2019.

 New Employee rights module from Employment New Zealand for employees

 Employment New Zealand has launched a new free e-module: An Introduction to Your Employment Rights(external link), which makes knowing your employee rights easy.
-The target audience for the new module is employees (current and future), including: secondary students, school leavers, tertiary students, international students, trainees and workers in industry training, migrants and vulnerable workers.
+The target audience for the new module are Employees (current and future), including: Secondary students, School leavers, Tertiary students, International students, Trainees and Workers in industry training, Migrants and Vulnerable workers.

 This new tool can help the Immigrations Advisers educate future and current employees to be empowered, and in turn have more positive careers and employment relationships.
-I would recommend that Licenced Advisers complete this introductory module first as part of their continuing professional development prior to attempting any of the existing advanced modules.
+I would recommend that Licenced Advisers complete this introductory module first as part of their CPD prior to attempting any of the existing advanced modules.

 If you want to market this to the potential employees the following can be used in your communications: